yaningchang/My_Website/content/home/projects.md

 +++
 # Projects widget.
-widget = "projects"  # Do not modify this line! active = true  # Activate this widget? true/false
+widget = "projects"  # Do not modify this line! active = false  # Activate this widget? true/false

-title = "Projects"
+title = "Research Projects"
 subtitle = ""

 # Order that this section will appear in.
-weight = 50
+weight = 9

 # Content.
 # Display content from the following folder.